Written by: Vladimir Mijatović

-With this tool you can create mountains hills and valleys.
-As you select this tool, you will be able to create mountains and hills with left click(on PC) and valleys with right click.
-First time you do this, you will notice that tool is too strong and it’s difficult to work with it.
+With this tool, you can create mountains hills and valleys.
+As you select this tool, you will be able to create mountains and hills with left click(on PC) and valleys with right-click.
+The first time you do this, you will notice that the tool is too strong and it’s difficult to work with it.
 At this point, I would like to mention a mod called Extra landscaping tools.
-It will add more brushes for you to play with and you can create a different patterns with this.
-Usability of this mod is more noticeable when you start building your city.
+It will add more brushes for you to play with and you can create different patterns with this.
+The usability of this mod is more noticeable when you start building your city.

-On the left side you will see 2 sliders, brush selection and undo terrain modification.
-First slider is pretty obvious but I want to explain the second one a bit more.
+On the left side, you will see 2 sliders, brush selection and undo terrain modification.
+The first slider is pretty obvious but I want to explain the second one a bit more.
 Brush strength is something that can make you angry because it’s hard to get the right value for the thing you are creating.
-Strongest value is one which is absolute and it can raise the mountain or dig a hole very quickly.
+Strongest value is one that is absolute and it can raise the mountain or dig a hole very quickly.
 That’s why you need to experiment with different values for these two sliders depending on what you want to accomplish.
-Values that I work with are between 0.02 and 0.20.
-For example, if you want to create a mountain range, set this value to high and take a large brush size.
+The values that I work with are between 0.02 and 0.20.
+For example, if you want to create a mountain range, set this value too high and take a large brush size.
 After that, lower the brush size and strength to do some fine detailing.
 If you made a wrong move, you can use “Undo terrain modification”.
 This tool saved a lot of my time and frustration.
 Play around with different brushes, strengths and brush sizes to get the feel of the tool.
 Have in mind that game works with heights between 0 and 1024 meters so plan accordingly.
-Best idea here is to make one mountain (as small as possible) that will have maximum height so you have a reference point.
+The best idea here is to make one mountain (as small as possible) that will have maximum height so you have a reference point.

-With this tool you can create flat surfaces and measure height.
-Left click is pretty straight forward but the magic of this tool lies in it’s right click.
-With right click, you can get altitude information and set the height of the terrain.
+With this tool, you can create flat surfaces and measure height.
+Left-click is pretty straight forward but the magic of this tool lies in its right-click.
+With right-click, you can get altitude information and set the height of the terrain.
 As soon as you select this tool, you will notice another slider named “Terrain height”.
-This is where you can check altitude even if you don’t want to create flat surface.
+This is where you can check altitude even if you don’t want to create a flat surface.
 When you use level tool to fine detail the map, pay attention to terrain height.
-Creating a flat surface is pretty easy: right click on terrain to select the height, and hold left click to apply the change.
+Creating a flat surface is pretty easy: right-click on the terrain to select the height, and hold left click to apply the change.
 Using topographic lines is also a useful technique here and you can also type the altitude value manually.
 This will save you from using undo terrain modification a lot, as it did to me.
 As for the values of the other 2 sliders, set brush size accordingly and strength leave at 1 as you will want to create flat surfaces fairly quickly.
-This is not a rule and as always, keep experimenting and have in mind that Undo has you covered, but only certain amount of times – measure twice, cut once.
+This is not a rule and as always, keep experimenting and have in mind that Undo has you covered, but only a certain amount of times – measure twice, cut once.

 This one is a bit tricky and needs more time to get right than the other two.
-Again, sliders and brushes are here and left and right click as well.
-I’ll skip the sliders, brushes and try to explain left and right click.
-Left click makes the terrain smoother between lowest and highest point within the brush size.
-Right click takes the average height within a brush size(usually where you mouse pointer is) and starts smoothing from the middle point outwards,.
+Again, sliders and brushes are here and left and right-click as well.
+I’ll skip the sliders, brushes and try to explain left and right-click.
+Left-click makes the terrain smoother between the lowest and highest points within the brush size.
+Right-click takes the average height within a brush size(usually where you mouse pointer is) and starts smoothing from the middle point outwards,.
 It took me some time to get used to it.

-This is the most fun tools in this arsenal.
-It has same options as level tool.
-It’s kind of transition between soften and level tool.
+This is the most fun tool in this arsenal.
+It has the same options as a level tool.
+It’s a kind of transition between soften and level tool.
 It’s much more sensitive to the height difference than other tools.
-If you want to create a proper slope, right click the elevation you want to go to.
-Then click and hold left mouse button from the point you want to create a slope to the desired elevation.
+If you want to create a proper slope, right-click the elevation you want to go to.
+Then click and hold the left mouse button from the point you want to create a slope to the desired elevation.
 Your desired elevation can be lower or higher and you can also do curved slopes.
 This tool is mostly used to make realistic slopes for your railway and highway network.

 When you select any of these tools, topographic lines will display which can help you later with inclines of the road and rail network.
 There is another small mod that I can also recommend: Topographic lines toggle – it does what the name says even when you are out of terraforming tools.
 Very useful when you start building your infrastructure.

-This is one of the essential parts in creating a map.
-However, it takes a lot of explaining due to its complex nature, so I decided to make separate article about it.
-Look for it on Distrita page in near future.
+This is one of the essential parts of creating a map.
+However, it takes a lot of explaining due to its complex nature, so I decided to make a separate article about it.
+Look for it on Distrita page in the near future.

-GROUND RESOURCES – This tool is pretty self explanatory and doesn’t need much of explanation.
-However, when you do put some natural resources, notice how the colour of the ground changes.
-This colour is affected by the theme you chose on the beginning.
-This can have some interesting applications: for example, you can create snow covered peaks without having a winter theme.
+GROUND RESOURCES – This tool is pretty self-explanatory and doesn’t need much explanation.
+However, when you do put some natural resources, notice how the color of the ground changes.
+This color is affected by the theme you chose at the beginning.
+This can have some interesting applications: for example, you can create snow-covered peaks without having a winter theme.

 TIME FOR INFRASTRUCTURE IN CITIES: SKYLINES

-RAILWAY – this is the most expensive mod of transportation to build in the game, but also one that’s fastest in cargo and passenger delivery.
+RAILWAY – this is the most expensive model of transportation to build in the game, but also one that’s fastest in cargo and passenger delivery.
 You can leave a rail line in the starting square, but I would discourage you from doing so.
-When you start your city, rail station will be very expensive and costs of maintenance will be very high.
+When you start your city, the rail station will be very expensive and the costs of maintenance will be very high.

 TUNNELS are something you need to avoid as I don’t even think you can build them in map editor without having mods, so have that in mind as well.

 SHIP PATHS – if you have lots of water on your map(or any at all) it’s good to add ship paths.
 They can help you with cargo, bring people to live in your city and loads of tourists as well.
-You can leave circular ship paths or you can leave dead end ones just don’t forget to connect them to outside world.
-Only difference is that you will be able to see ships on a circular route even if you don’t have a harbour.
+You can leave circular ship paths or you can leave dead-end ones just don’t forget to connect them to the outside world.
+The only difference is that you will be able to see ships on a circular route even if you don’t have a harbor.
 If your ship route is passing under the bridge, make sure it has enough clearance because ship cutting through a bridge won’t fill the passengers with confidence.
 Besides, it doesn’t contribute to the realism of the game.
 Same thing with rivers that are too narrow.